FooLiqi/FooLiqi.github.io/content/authors/minen lyu/_index.md

 ---
 # Display name
-title: CAI Jinzhi
+title: LYU Minen

 # Full name (for SEO)
-first_name: Jinzhi
+first_name: Minen
-last_name: CAI
+last_name: LYU

 # Username (this should match the folder name)
 authors:
-  - jinzhi cai
+  - minen lyu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D Student(2023~present)
+role: PhD student(2024-present)

 # Organizations/Affiliations
 organizations: